 Industry cheerleaders are right about only one thing: If it weren’t for these surcharges, many companies would simply not exist.
 Remove the $27.1 billion that the airline industry raked in last year from all the extras it sold us, for example, and you’d drain away its profits.
 No one really knows how dependent other parts of the travel business have grown on fees, since they’re not subject to the same reporting requirements.

-“When and if the fees are unfair and deceptive, the travel industry should not be gaining from this practice, and consumers should be refunded,” she says.
+“She says that if the fees are unfair and deceptive, the travel industry should not benefit from this practice, and consumers should receive refunds.”

 Other legal experts agree.
 Stephen Barth, a hotel industry attorney who runs the website HospitalityLawyer.com, says that for a class-action lawsuit against a large hotel company to succeed, travelers would have to demonstrate a material omission — in other words, failing to inform visitors of a resort fee, or that the marketing information provided was deceptive — to get a judgment in their favor.